|

 What are the Optic Atrophy Symptoms?

 Early warning signs are subtle but cannot be dismissed.
-Look for:
+Below are the common optic atrophy symptoms:

 - Slow or fuzzy vision loss